 Provide DSME volunteer hours under guidance of NCBDE Mentor

-Accumulate a maximum of 400* volunteer hours of the total 1000 hours of DSME experience
+Accumulate volunteer hours* towards the total 1000 hours of DSME experience

 Hours provided in practice accredited by Centers for Medicare and Medicaid Services (CMS), e.g., ADA recognition, AADE accreditation, or other program that can demonstrate compliance with national standards

 Interested in Participating in the Program as Mentee?